AngleProtocol/borrow-contracts/README.md

 ## Some Remarks on the Code

-The smart contracts use error messages.
-To optimize for gas, these error messages are encoded in numbers rather than in plain text.
+Some smart contracts use error messages.
+These error messages are sometimes encoded in numbers rather than as custom errors like done most of the time.
 The conversion from numbers to error messages can be found in `errorMessages.json`.

 ## Setup